24-hour Hotline (330) 453-SAFE

 • FAQ's - Frequently Asked Questions 1.
 What is domestic violence?Domestic violence can consist of many forms of abuse which include: verbal abuse emotional abuse physical abuse sexual abuse financial abuse environmental abuse 2.
 If

 • Safety Planning - SAFETY PLAN FOR VICTIMS OF DOMESTIC VIOLENCE Not all of the points on this safety plan will apply to your situation.
 Choose the suggestions that make sense for you.
-GENERAL SAFETY PLAN Identify ways to get out of your home safely and pract
+GENERAL SAFETY PLAN Identify ways to get out of your home safe

 • Volunteering - Volunteers are the Heart of Our Organization What can I do?
 You can make a difference in our community and in the lives of others by sharing your time and talents.
 As a volunteer with Domestic Violence Project, your help supports the goals of the